felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 Python · Shell

 ### 🕒 Recently Active Projects
+- [Theatherflix](https://github.com/openvelora/Theatherflix): Theatherflix Extension is a browser extension that provides personalized movie and series recommendations to users.
+Using The Movie Database (TMDb) API, the extension fetches popular movie data and displays customized suggestions based on user preferences.
+  🧬 JavaScript · CSS · Shell
 - [PicoWebPy](https://github.com/felipealfonsog/PicoWebPy): Web Server, which enables the storage of a simple website in HTML, images, or CSS, in a creative manner using a Raspberry Pi Pico.
 This is written in MicroPython for a Raspberry Pi Pico W 2 - WiFi - Bluetooth.
   🧬 Python · HTML
 - [FeatherPDF](https://github.com/felipealfonsog/FeatherPDF): FeatherPDF is an ultra-lightweight PDF viewer designed for Linux and macOS.
 It provides a simple and intuitive user interface for reading PDF documents.